emilieanthony/dentistimo-documentation/README.md

 ### Project methodology

-- We used Scrum, an agile development methodology used in the development of Software based on an iterative and incremental process.
+- We used Scrum, an agile development methodology based on an iterative and incremental process.
 - We worked as a self-organising cross-functional development team with assigned roles such as Product Owner and Scrum Master.
-- By having bi-weekly sprint planning meetings, sprint reviews and sprint retrospectives, we could be flexible to changes.
+- By having bi-weekly sprint planning meetings, sprint reviews and sprint retrospectives, we could be flexible to change.
-- In order to keep track of the teams progrss, ee exercised daily stand-ups in written format.
+- In order to keep track of the teams progress, we exercised daily stand-ups in written format.
 - We also used Trello to manage our product backlog, sprint backlog and keep track of our progress.

  ### Project management tools used